gitlabhq/gitlabhq/doc/user/project/issues/issue_data_and_actions.md

 #### 19. Related Merge Requests

-Merge requests that were mentioned in that issue's description or in the issue discussion thread are listed as [related merge requests](crosslinking_issues.md#from-merge-requests) here.
+Merge requests that were mentioned in that issue's description or in the issue thread are listed as [related merge requests](crosslinking_issues.md#from-merge-requests) here.
 Also, if the current issue was mentioned as related in another merge request, that merge request will be listed here.